 high as the winged sprint car community gathers from all the regions of

 the United States.
 Canada, Australia, New Zealand will also have a strong

-the joint on Saturday night.
-Read his thoughts
+will be in the joint on Thursday night.

 The Fast Way Around